Academic Catalog

 Individual departments and programs in the Park School have additional requirements, especially regarding internal and cumulative grade point averages.
 Students should refer to the department and program requirements for complete information.

-Failure to meet any of the academic regulations of the College, school, or individual department or program will result in placement on academic warning, program suspension, or dismissal from the Park School, or dismissal from Ithaca College.
+Failure to meet any of the academic regulations of the College, school, or individual department or program will result in placement on academic warning, program suspension, or dismissal from the Park School, or suspension or dismissal from Ithaca College.

 Academic Status

 To remain in good academic standing, a student must meet the minimum cumulative 2.0 gpa (grade point average) and any other academic standards for their degree program under the catalog year in which they entered the degree program, unless a student elects to move to a different catalog year that occurs after the student entered the degree program.
-Students who do not earn the required minimum overall cumulative GPA will be placed on academic warning or suffer program suspension, program dismissal, or dismissal from the College.
-In the Park School a student need not be on academic warning for one semester before being suspended or dismissed from the program or dismissed from Ithaca College.
-Students who drop to part-time status (fewer than 12 credit hours in a semester) without written permission from the associate dean submitted on the appropriate form will be placed on warning.
+Students who do not earn the required minimum overall cumulative GPA will be placed on academic warning or suffer program suspension, program dismissal, or suspension or dismissal from the College.
+In the Park School a student need not be on academic warning for one semester before being suspended or dismissed from the program or from Ithaca College.
+Students who drop to part-time status (fewer than 12 credit hours in a semester) without written permission from the associate dean submitted on the appropriate form will be placed on hours warning.

 Dean’s List